johanwigmo/johanwigmo.com/content/about/index.md

 **TL:DR** - I'm an app developer, a father, and a husband.

-You can see some of my work on [GitHub](http://github.com/johanwigmo), and you can connect with me on [LinkedIn](https://se.linkedin.com/in/johanwigmo).
+You will find some of my work on [GitHub](http://github.com/johanwigmo), and you can connect with me on [LinkedIn](https://se.linkedin.com/in/johanwigmo).

 You can read a [short form resume](online-resume) or download a more extensive [resume as a PDF](/about/johanwigmo-resume_2511.pdf).